Marker Logo

 Topics.
 This memorial is listed in these topic lists: MilitaryWar, US Civil.

 Location.
-36° 29.285′ N, 87° 50.356′ W. Marker is in Dover, Tennessee, in Stewart County.
-Memorial is at the intersection of Main Street (U.S. 79) and Spring Street (Tennessee Route 49), on the left when traveling south on Main Street.
+36° 29.285′ N, 87° 50.356′ W. Memorial is in Dover, Tennessee, in Stewart County.
+It is at the intersection of Main Street (U.S. 79) and Spring Street (Tennessee Route 49), on the left when traveling south on Main Street.
 The memorial is located at a small park off US Highway 79 heading into downtown Dover.
 Touch for map.
-Marker is in this post office area: Dover TN 37058, United States of America.
+Memorial is in this post office area: Dover TN 37058, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dover Under Fire (a few steps from this marker); History of the Stewart County Courthouse (within shouting distance of this marker);
+At least 8 other markers are within walking distance of this marker: Dover Under Fire (a few steps from this marker); History of the Stewart County Courthouse (within shouting

 To All Who Served Marker image.
 Click for full size.